 One thing you need to look at when doing a CTP compare of policies is that this Green Slip insurance policy accounts for all of the necessary liabilities.
 Green Slip insurance is meant to cover all injured parties in an accident, regardless of who’s at fault.

-If your injuries result in having to take time off work, green slip insurance will also you to be able to claim a percentage of your weekly income.
+If your injuries result in having to take time off work, green slip insurance will also you be able to claim a percentage of your weekly income.
 In the event you need home support services to get back to good health, you can file a claim of up to six months for attendant care.
 You can also file a claim for any treatment or rehabilitation services, dependent on how much your policy will permit.
-There are some green slip policies that will actually allow to extend benefits beyond the six month time frame if your injuries are serious, and the accident was not your fault.
+There are some green slip policies that will actually allow extending benefits beyond the six-month time frame if your injuries are serious, and the accident was not your fault.

 It is important to note that CTP insurance cannot be utilized by a driver responsible for a crash if that crash is caused by a dangerous offense like drunk driving.
 Please remember to avoid getting behind the wheel if intoxicated, and learn how to stay sober and still have fun.